buyco/go-cma-sdk/api/docs/EquipmentEvent.md

 ### NewEquipmentEvent

-`func NewEquipmentEvent(eventCreatedDateTime time.Time, eventType string, eventClassifierCode string, eventDateTime time.Time, equipmentEventTypeCode EquipmentEventTypeCode, emptyIndicatorCode EmptyIndicatorCode, ) *EquipmentEvent`
+`func NewEquipmentEvent(eventCreatedDateTime time.Time, eventType string, eventClassifierCode string, equipmentEventTypeCode EquipmentEventTypeCode, emptyIndicatorCode EmptyIndicatorCode, ) *EquipmentEvent`

 NewEquipmentEvent instantiates a new EquipmentEvent object This constructor will assign default values to properties that have it defined,